ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

 myFunction.apply(thisValue, [param1, param2, param3]);
 ```

-**So what's the benefit?**
+**Great, but ummm, why would I ever want to do this?
+In the example you showed, isn't the standard way less involved, less characters to type, and doesn't require me to pass in some weird _null_ parameter.**
+Why yes, the example was a simple one to show the general form of each function, you know walk before we can run and all that.
+Now that we have the basic syntax, let's go further.
+Newness coming right up...

+**Benefits of call and apply**
-- Well, these functions allow you to reuse (borrow) functions – “you have some cool functionality, may I use it”?
+These functions allow us to reuse (borrow) functions – “you have some cool functionality, may I use it”?
 Example:
 ```
 let upper = "HELLO WORLD";
 let lower = String.prototype.toLowerCase.call(upper);
 ```

+**Ok, but what else can we do?**
-- Allows you to utilize inheritance in the form of “parent” function calls (similar to above point, but utilized frequently for “class” based design patterns in JavaScript) – “And I thought you said there weren’t any classes in JS…” (Note: there aren’t!
-J)
+Additionally, These methods all us to utilize inheritance in the form of “parent” function calls (similar to above point, but utilized frequently for “class” based design patterns in JavaScript)
 ```
 /**
  * Example illustrating usage of call and apply to utilize "parent" function calls and implement